alonsta/final_project/README.md

 New things ill have to learn: sqlite3, node.js, html, css, electron.js windows, ++++.

 I think this project if executed to the fullest will take over 400h.

+TODO - build post handling in process_requests. add some pages for testing.